Songs to believe in: A Juneteenth playlist

 Photographer Eli Reed began his career in 1970.
 Initially, he was known for his work in El Salvador, Guatemala and other Central American countries.

-The renowned photographer spent over 20 years documenting the African American experience.
+The renowned photographer spent over 20 years documenting the African American experience; much of it as the first full time Black photographer within the Magnum Photo Agency.
 His book Black in America covered the 1970s until the end of the 1990s and includes the Crown Heights riots and the Million Man March.